 - FoodSHIELD got its start with the creation of LabDIR as a result of the National Food Safety System (NFSS) Laboratory Operations & Coordination Workgroup vision of transforming a paper-based directory into a web-based directory designed for easy access.

 - Discussions with the FDA, USDA, Association of Public Health Laboratories (APHL), and AAVLD (American Association of Veterinary Laboratory Diagnostics) identified the need for a searchable web-based directory across the full spectrum of farm-to-table laboratories as well as clinical laboratories that respond to outbreaks and food safety concerns.

 - It was later decided to develop an expanded prototype of this comprehensive laboratory directory to model concepts and features being requested by diverse groups and officials responsible for emergency response encompassing the entire food and agricultural farm-to-fork continuum.

 - Hence, FoodSHIELD came to exist as a comprehensive infrastructure supporting the protection and defense of our food and agricultural resources as a whole, including the scientific and technological diversities of the laboratory community.

-- FoodSHIELD currently has registered participation from labs and regulatory agencies in all 50 states.
+- FoodSHIELD currently has registered participation from labs and regulatory agencies in all 50 states and many territories.

-- FoodSHIELD is also supported through its partnership with the Association of Food and Drug Officials.
-AFDO has provided contributions through both direct costs and in-kind contributions of over 200 state officials who firmly believe in FoodSHIELD's potential.
+- FoodSHIELD is further supported through its partnership with AFDO, which provides direct and in-kind contributions to support state regulatory agencies who firmly believe in FoodSHIELD's potential.

 General questions can be directed to OP.Feedback@fda.hhs.gov.